Polynomial algorithms for p-dispersion problems in a planar Pareto Front: Introduction

-In this paper, we consider (discrete) p-dispersion problems, dispersing the selected points as much as possible, as in \cite{erkut1990discrete}.
-Actually, four variants of discrete p-dispersion problems are defined \cite{erkut1991comparison}.
-Max-Min and Max-Sum p-dispersion problems, the most studied variants, are proven NP-complete in the general case (\cite{erkut1990discrete,hansen1995dispersing}).
-Although p-dispersion is mentioned to have relevant applications for MOO \cite{erkut1991comparison,ravi1994heuristic}, no specific studies concerned the p-dispersion in a PF to the best of our knowledge.
-This paper studies the four variants of p-dispersion problems in the case of a 2-dimensional (2d) PF.
-Another problem, denoted Max-Sum-Neighbor p-dispersion, is also introduced in a 2d PF.
-For the five p-dispersion problems, the cases $p=2$ and $p=3$ are proven to be solvable in $O(n)$ time.
-Generally, the Max-Min, Max-Sum-Min and Max-Sum-Neighbor p-dispersion problems are proven to be solvable in polynomial time in a 2d PF thanks to dynamic programming (DP) algorithms.
+The hypervolume measure is often used in such a context \cite{auger2009investigating,falcon2020indicator,guerreiro2020hypervolume}.
+Covering and clustering algorithms \cite{dupin2019medoids,dupin2021unified,zio2011clustering} are also used to select points in a PF.
+In this paper, we consider (discrete) $p$-dispersion problems, to select $p$ points and while maximizing dispersion measures among selected points \cite{erkut1990discrete}.
+Although $p$-dispersion is mentioned to have relevant applications for MOO \cite{erkut1991comparison,ravi1994heuristic}, no specific studies concerned the $p$-dispersion in a PF to the best of our knowledge.
+Four variants of discrete $p$-dispersion problems are defined \cite{erkut1991comparison}.
+Max-min and Max-Sum $p$-dispersion problems, the most studied variants, are $\mathcal{N}\mathcal{P}$-hard \cite{erkut1990discrete,hansen1995dispersing}.
+Max-min $p$-dispersion maximizes the minimal distance between each pair of selected points.
+Max-Sum $p$-dispersion maximizes the total sum of the distances between selected points.
+Max-Sum-min $p$-dispersion variant maximizes the sum of the distances between each selected points to the closest different selected points.
+Max-min-Sum $p$-dispersion variant maximizes the minimal sum of distances between each selected point to the other selected points.
+This paper studies $p$-dispersion variants in the case of a two-dimensional (2D) PF, which is an extension of one-dimensional (1D) cases.
+A novel variant of Max-Sum-min $p$-dispersion, denoted Max-Sum-Neighbor $p$-dispersion, is specifically introduced for 2D PFs.
+For these five $p$-dispersion problems, the cases $p=2$ and $p=3$ are proven to be solvable in $O(n)$ time and the cases $p=4$ and $p=5$ are solvable respectively in $O(n^2)$ and $O(n^3)$ time.
+Generally, the Max-min, Max-Sum-min and Max-Sum-Neighbor $p$-dispersion problems are proven to be solvable in polynomial time in a 2D PF with dynamic programming (DP) algorithms.
+For Max-Sum-min $p$-dispersion, it is the first time that this problem is proven to be polynomially solvable in 1D.